ADT and Vivint compete in high-end wireless home security. This review compares installation, contracts, costs and more.

 - What is pro installation?
 Pro installation is the alternative to do-it-yourself setup.
 ADT and Vivint both send technicians to install their security systems.
 Shoppers get peace of mind knowing that equipment is professionally installed.
 Still, some want the independence and flexibility that come with DIY security systems.

 - What is standard security equipment?
 Home security companies bring multiple layers of security with equipment such as smoke detectors, glass break sensors, door/window entry sensors and panic buttons.
-Furthermore ADT Pulse and Vivint support video surveillance and home automation (smart homes).
+Furthermore ADT and Vivint support video surveillance and home automation (smart homes).

 - What video security cameras are available?
 ADT and Vivint support a full range of video cameras with audio: indoor and outdoor cameras, stationary and panning cameras, doorbell cameras and more.
 Some cameras need power outlets.